 Subject matter: Right now we have ten categories for which we accept unsolicited contributions: Art, Books, the Creative Economy, Dance, Design, Film and TV, Museums, Music, and Theater, plus a catchall category called Cross-Cultural.
 We rarely publish fiction or poetry, but do occasionally post humor and satire.
 In addition to critical essays, we have a separate section of the site called What's New What's Next (WNWN), where we post news briefs, recommendations on coming events, and reportage and features on the arts community in Philadelphia, fairly broadly defined.

 How to submit an article or query.
-Contact me by e-mail at firstname.lastname@example.org with a descriptive subject line ("Review of X," not just "Review," e.g.) and something, preferably an explanation of what you're sending, in the body of the email.
+Contact me by e-mail at email@example.com with a descriptive subject line ("Review of X," not just "Review," e.g.) and something, preferably an explanation of what you're sending, in the body of the email.
 Attach your piece as a separate Word document with a descriptive title (see "Formatting" below).
-If you submit an essay or review, you should receive an acknowledgment from me within a day or two that I have gotten it; I usually give you a "yes" or "no" on whether I'm going to run it within a week.
-Associate editor Alaina Mabaso (email@example.com) oversees WNWN, assigning pieces in advance rather than accepting spec submissions; contact her directly about that section.
+If you submit an essay or review, you should receive an acknowledgment from me within a week that I have gotten it; I usually give you a "yes" or "no" on whether I'm going to run it.
+Associate editor Alaina Mabaso (firstname.lastname@example.org) oversees WNWN, assigning pieces in advance rather than accepting spec submissions; contact her directly about that section.

 Length.
 Internet visitors tend to have short attention spans, so shorter is always better than longer, but we have no hard and fast rules.
 Reviews should be between 500 and 850 words, but unless you're truly inspired, you should keep to the shorter end of that range.
 Essays should be 750 words up to 1,000, but again, no need to pad your work.
 Often, shorter is better.